Self-Paced, Independent Study

 Courses include graded and non-graded assignments.
 Students must submit all graded assignments, and should complete all non-graded assignments to effectively learn the content and prepare for graded evaluations and progress tests.

-All assignments are submitted through WayCool, although some larger files may require the use of the UNHS DropBox.
-A few assignments, such as art projects, may need to be mailed to UNHS.
+Assignments are submitted through WayCool, although some larger files may also require the use of the UNHS DropBox.